Published on Thursday, December 7, 2017

 “We are blessed with a wide variety of effective anti-hypertension medications and the knowledge that lifestyle changes can improve our health,” Jones said.
 However, “controlling blood pressure isn’t easy for some people.”

 About 70 percent of people treated for hypertension achieve their goal.
 The new guidelines will drastically increase the number of people requiring an intervention.

 “Based on these recommendations, the prevalence of hypertension has increased from 70 million individuals to 103 million,” said Dr. Joey Granger, professor of physiology and biophysics and a hypertension researcher.

-“More aggressive lowering of blood pressure requires more drugs,” said Granger, who serves as Dean of the School of Graduate Studies in the Health Sciences.
+“More aggressive lowering of blood pressure requires more drugs,” said Granger, who serves as dean of the School of Graduate Studies in the Health Sciences.
 “Severe hypertension patients may take multiple medications simultaneously to meet their goal.
 Since we have this new target, we need more research into treatment options.”

 UMMC faculty conduct extensive basic research into the origins and treatment of hypertension, Granger said.
 Several labs study potential targets for new kinds of anti-hypertensive medications.
-Other have extensive focus on hypertension in pregnancy and end-organ damage associated with high blood pressure.
+Others have extensive focus on hypertension in pregnancy and end-organ damage associated with high blood pressure.

 Jones said those most affected by the change will be adults older than 65 and younger than 45.
 Among younger men and women, hypertension prevalence is expected to triple and double respectively, according to the guidelines.

 The good news is that most of the people with newly-diagnosed hypertension can be treated with lifestyle changes.
 In their guidelines, the AHA said diet, exercise, weight loss and limiting alcohol intake can lower blood pressure by 4 to 11 mmHg, enough to bring many of the new stage 1 hypertension patients back into a healthier range.